zarif-ahmed/viewcontroller-transitions/README.md

 - PushPopAnimator:
-    Implements the cutom animation of the push and pop by implemnting UIViewControllerAnimatedTransitioning protocol.
+    Implements the cutom animation of the push and pop by implementing UIViewControllerAnimatedTransitioning protocol.

         //MARK: UIViewControllerAnimatedTransitioning
         func transitionDuration(using transitionContext: UIViewControllerContextTransitioning?) -> TimeInterval {